SaurabhIndi/UM-Projects/README.md

 ---

-This should be ready to use in your GitHub repository.
-Let me know if you'd like to adjust or add anything!

-Here's a detailed project documentation you can use for your `README.md` file for the **Forest Cover Type Prediction** project.
-You can copy and paste it directly into your GitHub repository's README.

 ---

-# Forest Cover Type Prediction
+# Project 2: Forest Cover Type Prediction

 ### Objective
 The objective of this project is to build a machine learning model that predicts the type of forest cover in a given area using various environmental features.
 The dataset used for this project is derived from the Roosevelt National Forest in northern Colorado, provided by the forest department.